 Mad City (starring John Travolta) had an ending like this.
 The protagonist spends the whole film trying a desperate (but admittedly stupid) move to get his job back.
 In the end, it not only doesn't work, but he commits suicide to boot.

 Memento: Leonard's wife already died years ago from an insulin overdose administered by Leonard himself.
 His quest for revenge is based on a lie that has left numerous innocent (if not necessarily 'clean') people dead.
 Teddy, the only person who still had some hold over Leonard and who revealed all of this to him, ends up getting a bullet to the head for his troubles by Leonard using himself as a hitman.

 The Mist: An extreme example.
-Near the end, we see the hero in a car full of corpses, screaming in grief and repeatedly trying to shoot himself with the empty gun.
+Near the end, the hero kills everyone in his car, including his young son, to keep them from being killed by the monsters of the mist before turning the gun on himself and discovering that it's empty.
+To make matters even worse, the military step in to clear the mist and the monsters, rendering everything the guy just did absolutely pointless.
 The original short story by Stephen King ended with Bolivian Army Ending leaving it likely they would die, since the mist had spread all the way across New England, but allowing room for optimism.

 Monty Python and the Holy Grail: A slight variation.
 Several characters die throughout the film and while a few protagonists do live, they are arrested literally seconds before the climactic battle can occur, without ever getting particularly close to their goal of attaining the Holy Grail.